arthur-teixeira/bencode-parser/README.md

 # Bencode parser

-This is a bencode parser built in C based on the [Bittorrent specification](https://wiki.theory.org/BitTorrentSpecification#Bencoding).
+This is a Bencode parser built in C based on the [Bittorrent specification](https://wiki.theory.org/BitTorrentSpecification#Bencoding).

 ## NOTE: This project is a Work in progress